Cosmological simulations of the generation of cluster-scale radio emission from turbulent re-acceleration: Methods and simulations

-which sums up all relevant losses for the particle population (as in Paper I), as well as the gain by turbulent acceleration, via the $D_{\mathrm{pp}}$ term.
+which sums up all relevant losses for the particle population (as in Paper I: ionisation and Coulomb losses, adiabatic losses, synchrotron and Inverse Compton losses, e.g. \citealt{sa99}), as well as the gain by turbulent acceleration, via the $D_{\mathrm{pp}}$ term.
+While we give a detailed explanation of how the $D_{\mathrm{pp}}$ turbulent re-acceleration term is computed below (as it is central to our study), we give an overview of the rest of the adopted cooling terms in Appendix \ref{appendix1}.
 For injecting and advecting Lagrangian tracers, we used the CRaTer code by \citet{wi16}, which allows us to generate the trajectories of $10^5$ tracers.
 These are injected at redshift $z=4$ in the highest resolution region of the simulation, with each tracer sampling a gas mass resolution of $5 \times 10^8 M_{\odot}$.
 The trajectory of tracers were updated using 110 snapshots recorded from the simulation, from $z=2$ to $z=0$.
 For each tracer we recorded the gas density, temperature, magnetic field, divergence and the curl of velocity as well as the Mach number of shocks, using cloud-in-cell interpolation.
 The Mach number is calculated from the temperature jump recorded by tracers, as in our previous work.
-To each tracer we assigned a simple initial power-law distribution of electrons in momentum space ($N(p,t=0)=N_0 p^{-\delta}$, with $\delta=2$.
-The normalisation, $N_0$, was chosen in order for the total number of injected electrons to be $\phi=10^{-5}-10^{-7}$ of the density of thermal electrons).
+To each tracer we assigned a simple initial power-law distribution of electrons in momentum space, that is, $N(p,t=0)=N_0 p^{-\delta}$, with $\delta=2$.
+The normalisation, $N_0$, was chosen in order for the total number of injected electrons to be $\phi=10^{-5}-10^{-7}$ of the density of thermal electrons.
+This range of values is compatible with the number density of cosmic ray electrons which can be inferred based on the extent and power of observed radio halos \citep[e.g.][for a recent review]{2024arXiv240316068V}.
 We solved the subsequent time-dependent diffusion-loss equation of relativistic electrons with the parallel ROGER\footnote{\url{https://github.com/FrancoVazza/JULIA/tree/master/ROGER}} Fokker-Planck solver, which is implemented in the Julia programming language\footnote{\url{https://julialang.org}}.
 We used $N_b=100$ momentum bins equally spaced in $\rm log (p)$, in the $p_{\rm min} \leq p \leq p_{\rm max}$ momentum range (with $P=\gamma m_e v $ and $p=P/(m_e c)$ is the normalised momentum of electrons).
 In all production runs we used $p_{\rm min}=10$ and $p_{\rm max}=10^6$ (hence $d\log (p)=0.05$).
 The details of the code are discussed in \citet{va23a}.\\

 Compared to our previous work, we use an updated numerical solver to follow the stochastic, as well as the systematic, acceleration by Fermi-II turbulent acceleration \citet{1970JCoPh...6....1C}, i.e. the fact that the Fermi-II acceleration process can cause a rigid shift of the electron distribution in momentum space, as well as its diffusion in momentum space, which is important for producing radio tails.
 We followed the formalism by \citet{2013MNRAS.429.3564D}, with the important difference that we computed the $D_{\rm pp}$ coefficient based on the adiabatic-stochastic-acceleration model by \citet{2016MNRAS.458.2584B}.
 We evolved the population of relativistic electrons considering radiative losses (synchrotron and Inverse Compton), Coulomb and ionisation losses, and adiabatic terms (e.g. compression and rarefaction).
 In our baseline model, the initial ratio between the number of relativistic electrons and of thermal electrons is $\phi=10^{-6}$.